IPP 2 – Use and Disclosure

 - the organisation making a decision based on the personal information;

-- the organisation passing the personal information from one part of the organisation to another; or
+- the organisation passing the personal information from one part of the organisation to another; and

 - unauthorised access to the personal information by an employee of the entity.

-Accidental or unauthorised disclosures may also point to a breach of IPP 4 – Data Security.
+Accidental or unauthorised disclosures may also breach IPP 4 (Data Security).

 Verbal disclosure of recorded information